 Teaching and learning support

 The medical ultrasound laboratory is equipped with two patient scanning bays and a separate area for scanning small animals.
 The laboratory has been designed to simulate the clinical setting and facilitate the development of abdominal scanning skills through hands-on practical training with sonographer supervision for our radiography students.
-The laboratory is also used for ultrasound related research projects, including the development of ultrasound contrast media and nanoparticle development.
+The laboratory is also used for ultrasound related research projects.

 Master of Radiation Therapy students, who are also located in a number of different states, are prepared for engagement in clinical practice using a multitude of online educational technologies, such as online interactive video conferences, a cloud based radiation therapy treatment planning system and simulated learning environment.